-What many may not know is that these are symptoms of dry eye, which afflicts 30 to 50 million people in the United States.
+What many may not know is that these are symptoms of dry eye, which afflicts 30 to 50 million people in the United States and millions more across the world.
+It’s not something that’s caused in the US, around the globe people are looking to find out how dry eye is cured (or como se cura el ojo seco if you’re from Spain).
 Despite the commonality of the condition, only about one million people are receiving active treatment.
 And what an even fewer number may realize is that dry eye is actually a disease.
 And it’s often poorly diagnosed.

 Dry Eye Disease, or Dry Eye Syndrome (DES), can significantly reduce an individual’s quality of life.
 For those who have had successful refractive surgery, the disease can even be dangerous.
 And yet, partially because awareness is low, many people suffer in silence, incorrectly assuming their symptoms and pain are just something they have to live with.
 In fact, it’s not uncommon for sufferers to mistakenly believe that artificial drops are the only treatment.
 The good news is that, for DES, there is a cure.

 DES is characterized by a lack of moisture or lubrication in the eyes.
 Individuals who experience DES may notice redness, burning, itching, excessive tearing, eye tiredness, fluctuating vision, halos, grittiness, mucous or stringy discharge, poor night vision, light sensitivity or contact lens discomfort.
 Even watery eyes can be a symptom; sometimes the body produces an excess of tears to compensate for dry eyes.